briglx/provision_analytics_workspaces/README.rst

 **Function App**

 This Azure Functions is the trigger to start the container.
 The function app is created using the Consumption plan, which is ideal for event-driven serverless workloads.
-The fucntion uses a managed identity to start the container instance.
+The function uses a managed identity to start the container instance.
 The managed identity will use a custom role to start the container.

 .. code-block:: bash